-At least 3 styles of mineralization have been identified.
-These include vein and vein-breccia zones, alteration zones associated with the margins of felsic to intermediate dykes, as at the Colorado Zone, and quartz stockwork breccia zones as represented by the Carranza Zone.
+At least 3 styles of mineralization have been identified at San Javier.
+These include vein and vein-breccia zones, alteration zones associated with the margins of felsic to intermediate dykes and quartz stockwork breccia zones.
 The vein zones range in width from less than 1 m to 4.5 m.
 The other two styles of mineralization appear to have potential to be much wider.